grafana/k6-learn/Modules/I-Performance-testing-principles/01-Introduction-to-Performance-Testing.md

 # What is performance testing?

 The primary concern of performance testing is _how well_ a system works.
-Unlike functional testing, which tests _whether_ a system works, performance testing seeks to measure qualitative aspects of a user's experience of a system, such as its responsiveness and success rate.
+Unlike functional testing, which tests _whether_ a system works, performance testing seeks to measure qualitative aspects of a user's experience of a system, such as its responsiveness and reliability.

 ## Why should we do performance testing?